dotkaio/pose-tracking-3d/readme.md

   └──cam_K.txt   (3x3 intrinsic matrix, use space and enter to delimit)
 ```

-Due to license issues, we are not able to include [XMem](https://github.com/hkchengrex/XMem) in this codebase for running segmentation online.
+Due to license issues, I'm not able to include [XMem](https://github.com/hkchengrex/XMem) in this codebase for running segmentation online.
 If you are interested in doing so, please download the code separately and add a wrapper in `segmentation_utils.py`.

 - Run your RGBD video (specify the video_dir and your desired output path).
 There are 3 steps.
 ```